-Bring a large pot of salted water to a boil.
-While the water is coming to a boil, combine the vinegar/oninon mixture and the butter.
+- Bring a large pot of salted water to a boil.
+While the water is coming to a boil, combine the vinegar/onion mixture and the butter.
+Set aside.

-When the water begins to boil, add the green beans.
+- When the water begins to boil, add the green beans.
 Cook for 3-5 minutes or until the beans float to the top and are bright green.
 Drain.
-Toss in the balsamic butter and serve immediately.
+Toss in the balsamic butter, salt and pepper to taste, and serve immediately.

 Green Beans with Balsamic Butter

-When the water begins to boil, add the green beans.
+- When the water begins to boil, add the green beans.
 Cook for 3-5 minutes or until the beans float to the top and are bright green.
 Drain.
-Toss in the balsamic butter and serve immediately.
+Toss in the balsamic butter, add salt and pepper to taste, and serve immediately.
 Serves 8.

 I’m a fan of compound butters (well, and butter in general) and balsamic vinegar.
 What a great way to combine the two!